christian-hilbe/christian-hilbe.github.io/_pages/publications.md

 ---

+- Glynatsi N, McAvoy A, Hilbe C.
+* Evolution of reciprocity with limited payoff memory.*
+**Proceedings of the Royal Society B**, in press.

 - McAvoy A, Madhusahani U, Hilbe C, Chatterjee K, Barfuss W, Su Q, Leonard NE, Plotkin JB.
 *Unilateral incentive alignment in two-player games.*
 **Proceedings of the National Academy of Sciences**, in press.